thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/advanced-data-key-configuration.md

 ```
 {: .copy-code}

-##### 1.4.
-Default column visibility
+### Default column visibility

-**Since 3.2.2,** in the drop-down menu, you can select visible/hidden options to choose whether the data key column will be displayed in the widget.
+Cell style function allows, you can select visible/hidden options to choose whether the data key column will be displayed in the widget.
 This is especially helpful during exporting a widget when you need to exclude a specific data key.

 {% include images-gallery.html imageCollection="column-visibility" %}

-##### 1.5.
-Column selection in 'Column to display'
+### Column selection in 'Column to display'

-**Since 3.2.2,** in the drop-down menu, you can select whether the column will be shown in the visibility selection menu, therefore, clients without permissions will not be able to hide it.
+Cell style function allows, you can select whether the column will be shown in the visibility selection menu, therefore, clients without permissions will not be able to hide it.

 {% include images-gallery.html imageCollection="column-to-display" %}

-{% unless docsPrefix == null %}
-##### 1.6.
-Include column in export
+### Include column in export

 {% assign feature = "Include in column in export" %}{% include templates/pe-feature-banner.md %}

-**Since 3.2.2,** you can choose under what conditions widget with a specific data key column can be exported.
+Cell style function allows, you can choose under what conditions widget with a specific data key column can be exported.
-There are three options: always, only if column visible (you can change the visibility in [default column visibility](/docs/{{docsPrefix}}user-guide/ui/advanced-data-key-configuration/#14-default-column-visibility))
+There are three options: always, only if column visible (you can change the visibility in [default column visibility](#default-column-visibility))
 and never.
-This feature is only available in the Professional Edition.

 {% include images-gallery.html imageCollection="column-export" %}

-{% endunless %}
+## Advanced data keys configuration for